Helmet-mounted display: Joint Helmet-Mounted Cueing System (JHMCS)

 After the U.S. withdrawal from ASRAAM, the U.S. pursued and fielded JHMCS in conjunction with the Raytheon AIM-9X, in November 2003 with the 12th and 19th Fighter Squadrons at Elmendorf AFB, Alaska.
 The Navy conducted RDT&E on the F/A-18C as lead platform for JHMCS, but fielded it first on the F/A-18 Super Hornet E and F aircraft in 2003.
 The USAF is also integrating JHMCS into its F-15E, F-15C, and F-16C aircraft.

 JHMCS is a derivative of the DASH III and the Kaiser Agile Eye HMDs, and was developed by Vision Systems International (VSI), a joint venture company formed by Rockwell Collins and Elbit (Kaiser Electronics is now owned by Rockwell Collins).
 Boeing integrated the system into the F/A-18 and began low-rate initial production delivery in fiscal year 2002.
-JHMCS is employed in the F/A-18A++/C/D/E/F, F-15C/D/E, and F-16 Block 40/50 with a design that is 95% common to all platforms.
+JHMCS is employed in the F/A-18A++/C/D/E/F, F-15C/D/E/S/K/SG/SA/QA/EX, and F-16 Block 40/50/50+/60/70 with a design that is 95% common to all platforms.

 Unlike the DASH, which is integrated into the helmet itself, JHMCS assemblies attach to modified HGU-55/P, HGU-56/P or HGU-68/P helmets.
 JHMCS employs a newer, faster digital processing package, but retains the same type of electromagnetic position sensing as the DASH.
 The CRT package is more capable, but remains limited to monochrome presentation of cursive symbology.
 JHMCS provides support for raster scanned imagery to display FLIR/IRST pictures for night operations and provides collimated symbology and imagery to the pilot.
 The integration of the night-vision goggles with the JHMCS was a key requirement of the program.

 When combined with the AIM-9X, an advanced short-range dogfight weapon that employs a Focal Plane Array seeker and a thrust vectoring tail control package, JHMCS allows effective target designation up to 80 degrees either side of the aircraft's nose.
 In March 2009, a successful 'Lock on After Launch' firing of an ASRAAM at a target located behind the wing-line of the ‘shooter' aircraft, was demonstrated by a Royal Australian Air Force (RAAF) F/A-18 using JHMCS.
+The U.S. Air Force and Air National Guard would later replace the JHMCS with the more modern Scorpion Helmet Mounted Integrated Targeting (HMIT) on its F-16C fleet.